Shadowwf/RESH/README.md

 # RESH
- A Robust and Efficient Similarity Search Method for High-Dimensional Metric Spaces
+ A Robust and Efficient Similarity Search Index for High-Dimensional Metric Spaces